-Continuing investigation allowed police to develop enough evidence to link Rush to the killing.
-He was arrested on January 23, 1922, on an unrelated charge in the Hill District and was held for Coghill’s murder.
-He attempted suicide in his jail cell the same day he was arrested.
-Then, on March 20, 1922, he was found in jail in possession of a gun and was implicated as the leader of an escape plot that included three other inmates facing murder charges, including Walter Troy and Joseph Thomas.
+Continuing investigation allowed police to develop enough evidence to link Rush to Coghill’s killing.
+He was arrested again on January 23, 1922, on an unrelated charge in the Hill District and was held for Coghill’s murder.
+He attempted suicide in his jail cell that same day.

+Determined to avoid confinement, on March 20, 1922, Rush was found in possession of a gun and was implicated as the leader of an escape plot that included three other inmates facing murder charges, including Walter Troy and Joseph Thomas.

 On appeal, Rush challenged the admissibility of his confession.
 That challenge was rejected (Commonwealth v.
 Rush 277 Pa.
 419, 1923).